 Adjunct faculty members are assigned a university email account to assist their accessibility to students.
 In addition, each course syllabus should contain contact information.
 Adjunct faculty members are available to meet with students by appointment, over the phone or in a virtual classroom.
+Faculty members are matched with students who have obtained junior status.
+Faculty members assist students in selecting courses and materials that match their career goals.
 Faculty email addresses can be found at www.CapTechU.edu